 By the late 1960s, Graham had expanded his ministry across the globe to countries such as Great Britain, India, Korea, and throughout Africa.
 Remarkably, the inspiring evangelist was allowed to preach throughout hostile communist countries, particularly the U.S.S.R., China, and Poland.
 Several years later, due to his substantial influence and international recognition, Billy became involved with the crises in Northern Ireland and South Africa.
 In Ireland, the evangelist-turned-mediator attempted to alleviate the struggle between the Catholics and Protestants by having both sides understand that their faith systems were very similar.
 Later, Graham held conferences and rallies in South Africa in 1973 to convince citizens that Christianity and apartheid rule could not be fitted together.

 Even though critics argue that Graham became too involved in politics and that his message was narrow in its scope, it is obvious that the North Carolina evangelist had enormous influence during his sixty year ministry.
 Not only was Graham knighted in Britain in 2001 for his service to religion and civility, but the American preacher also received illustrious awards from his home country including the Ronald Reagan Foundation Freedom Award, the Templeton Foundation Prize, and the Congressional Gold Medal.
 In addition, the Billy Graham Library, which commemorates the life of the renowned evangelist, opened in 2007.
-Graham, now ninety-two, has passed his duties and leadership of BGEA to his son, Franklin Graham.
+Graham passed away February 21, 2018 due to natural causes.
+On February 28, 2018, Billy Graham became the fourth ever private citizen to lie in honor in the Capitol Rotunda.
+Before he died, Billy Graham passed his duties and leadership of BGEA to his son, Franklin Graham.